Chen Changhao: Biography

-On 12 October 1932, Chen and Zhang's Red Fourth Army was forced to leave the Anhui and Hunan Soviets due to a series of military defeats.
-Consequently, they set up the Shaanxi/Sichuan Soviet.
+On 12 October 1932, Chen and Zhang's Red Fourth Army was forced to leave the Eyuwan Soviet due to a series of military defeats.
+Consequently, they retreated westwards and set up the Northwest Chinese Soviet Federation.
 Chen was elected to be an alternate member of the Central Committee in January 1934.
-Chen supported Wang Ming and Bo Gu in purging key founders of the Red Forth Army, such as Xu Jishen, Zhou Weijiong and others.

 In 1935, Chen was tasked to lead the Red Fourth Army on the Long March, and was to rendezvous in July at Xiaojin County, Sichuan.
 At the rendezvous with Mao Zedong Red First Army, the Fourth Army had far superior personnel numbers in the scale of eight to one.
 He entered the Politburo for a short period of time in August, but under the orders of Zhang Guotao to divert away from the route of the march, he led the Red Fourth Army and the Red Thirteenth Army Southwards.

 Due to setbacks in the Xikang region, Chen and Zhang went into conflict with each other.
 In July 1936, Chen urged Zhang to pursue a northern route, influenced by Zhu De, Liu Bocheng and Xu Xiangqian, and by October Chen's force rendezvoused with the main CCP force in Huining, Gansu.

 After the failure to implement the "Ningxia Plan", Chen was appointed as Chairman of the Military Committee of the West Army, to lead an attempt with Xu Xiangqian to open a passage to the USSR.
 However, after a 4-month battle against the Ma Clique in the Hexi Corridor and facing lack of reinforcements, the West Army was crushed.
 Chen was able to escape under the cover of wounded of the defeated West Army, and returned safely to Yan'an on 16 March 1937.
 Due to the start of the Second United Front, he returned to the Shaan-Gan-Ning Border Region in mid August 1937.

-He became an lecturer at the Central Party School of the Communist Party of China and Counter-Japanese Military and Political University following his return to the Shaan-Gan-Ning Border Region.
+He became a lecturer at the Central Party School of the Chinese Communist Party and Counter-Japanese Military and Political University following his return to the Shaan-Gan-Ning Border Region.
 He made a successful request to be sent to USSR for "medical treatment" in August 1939.
 He was involved in the Battle of Moscow against Hitler's forces in 1941 and contributed to the city's rebuilding.
 From 1943 to 1952, Chen translated and edited works such as The Collected Works of Lenin and The Russo-Chinese Dictionary which became the de facto textbook for all Chinese students who were studying the Russian language.

 In 1952 Chen returned to mainland China and was appointed deputy dean of the Central Institute of Marxism-Leninism.
 In 1953 he became the vice director of the Compilation and Translation Bureau.
 Following persecution during the Cultural Revolution, he committed suicide through poison in July 1967.
 His status was only politically rehabilitated on 21 August 1980.